 Auxiliary troops did not have very expensive equipment.
 They did not spend much money on them.
 In the modern Russian army, they do not trust the army around them, even their own troops.
 Their officers were not even taught how to read maps until reaching higher ranks.

-We are going to look in detail at the Assyrians because it will give us back-round into the prophetical books of the 8th century BC and those books contain some of the most important prophecies in Scripture.
+We are going to look in detail at the Assyrians because it will give us background into the prophetical books of the 8th century BC and those books contain some of the most important prophecies in Scripture.
 A trademark of the Assyrians was to cut the hands or feet off a captive.
 They also tortured, impaled or deported their captives.
 You knew how you would be treated if captured, and you also knew Assyria would probably win.
 This brought fear (psychological warfare) on their enemies.

 So, going into a battle with the Assyrians meant that you better count the cost.
 Their cavalry was divided into two groups according to the weapon and function.
 They used bow or spear, and used for long range or short range combat.
 They did not participate in attacks on cities, or hilly, wooded areas.
 Mounted archers operated from the flanks or in the rear.
 Assyria employs horsemen because the saddle has been developed, which gave them a stable firing platform.
 Up to Asshur-Nasurpal, cavalry and archers moved in teams of two, operating around the chariots.